Research Projects

 Drs Paloma Gay y Blasco and Huon Wardle are developing a research study exploring how ideas about nationalism, cosmopolitanism, race, ethnicity and culture intersect in the making of families through intercountry adoption.

-Dr Mattia Fumanti works on poverty, upward mobgility and youth in Namibia, especially in urban settings.
+Dr Mattia Fumanti works on poverty, upward mobility and youth in Namibia, especially in urban settings.
 His present research explores the relationship between urbanism and capitalism, and the relationship between popular culture and the exclusivity of elite cultures.
+He is a recipient of a coveted Leverhulme Trust grant.

 Dr Daniel M. Knight held a Leverhulme Trust project (2016-19) focused on the temporal complexity of renewable energy initiatives in austerity Greece, addressing how economic uncertainty has created dynamic spaces for entrepreneurial opportunism while renewables are locally perceived as neo-colonial programs and new extractive economies.